Black Horror Movies: Best Scary Movies With Black Directors & Actors

 Tales From The Crypt: Demon Knight (1995)

 An evil demon follows a man to a small town to retrieve the last of seven keys to unlock the power of the universe.
 A battle between good and evil unfolds against the backdrop of an eerie small town, perfect for unspeakable acts to occur without any interfering suspicion.
-This film was purposefully released on Friday, the 13th.
+This film was purposefully released on Friday the 13th in 1995.

 Vampire In Brooklyn (1995)